jotaajunior/codv/README.md

 ## Example

 Codv utilizes the modulo 11 algorithm for calculating the check digits, this is the same algorithm used by the [CPF](https://en.wikipedia.org/wiki/Cadastro_de_Pessoas_F%C3%ADsicas) and a lot of other identifications numbers worldwide.

-The following code shows how to generate and verify CPF-like codes.
+The following codes demonstrates how to generate and verify CPF-like codes.

 ### Generating a valid random CPF